stewy33/LAMP-Project/README.md

 1. Now, you should have a nice [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) with python configured to run OpenTAMP!
 Whenever you want to use this, simply `cd` into the OpenTAMP folder and then run `poetry shell`
 1. (Optional) If you'd like to use [Gurobi](https://www.gurobi.com/) as a backend solver for motion-planning problems, then follow steps [here](https://www.gurobi.com/wp-content/plugins/hd_documentations/content/pdf/quickstart_mac_8.1.pdf) to obtain and activate a license (note: free licenses are available for students and academic users!)
     1. Note that for obtaining a license, you must either install gurobi [via conda or from source](https://support.gurobi.com/hc/en-us/articles/360044290292-How-do-I-install-Gurobi-for-Python-)

+#### Troubleshooting
+For some issues encountered on a Mac:
+1. For an M1 chip, you may need to install x86 versions of various packages.
+Reference [here](https://medium.com/mkdir-awesome/how-to-install-x86-64-homebrew-packages-on-apple-m1-macbook-54ba295230f) for a guide on how to do so
+1. If you see `ImportError: Failed to load GLFW3 shared library`, try running `pip install --force-reinstall glfw`
+1. If you see `No module named 'importlib_metadata'` try running `pip install --force-reinstall gym`

 ### <a name="fdsetup"></a>Setup FastDownward Planner